What type of content do you primarily create?

 Tap Save Video (to save the edited clip) or Save Video as New Clip (to keep both the original and edited version of your video).

-How to turn a video into slow motion on iPhone
+How to convert videos to slow motion on iPhone

-We’ve covered how to slow down a video on iPhone.
+We've covered how to slow down a video on iPhone using the native Slo-mo feature.
 But what if you want to speed ramp a pre-recorded, normal speed video?
+This is a common question many iPhone users have, especially when they've already captured footage they want to transform into slow motion.

 Here's how to use iMovie to convert a video to slow motion: